 They were built by Bob Lee, a now-deceased retired oil producer, in 1980.
 The self-sufficient solar-powered dome homes started as a dream vacation getaway.

 When Were The Cape Romano Dome Houses Built?

 Lee started the construction in 1980 and completed it by 1982.
-Lee purchased a barge to move the necessary supplies needed to build the dome homes.
-The masterpiece consisted of six connected dome structures for a total of 2,400 square feet.
+Lee purchased a barge to move the necessary supplies to build the dome homes.
+The masterpiece consisted of six connected dome structures for 2,400 square feet.
 The house boasted three bedrooms and three bathrooms.

 Why Build The Dome Houses?